resola-ai/jobs/mobile/readme.md

 ## Requirements

 - +5 years proven work experience as a Mobile Engineer or similar role
+- Communicate clearly and effectively at all levels in English
 - Demonstrable portfolio of released applications on the App store or the Android market
 - In-depth knowledge of at least one programming language like Swift and Java
 - Experience with third-party libraries and APIs